JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/README.md

 ## The Goal and Why

-My goal is to better understand the strenghts and limitations of the tiled GPU architecture, under the lens of stereocopic volume rendering.
-In order to achieve this I intent to do empirical testing via the use of performance profilers and multiple tests, on the Meta Quest 2 platform, powered by Qualcomm Adreno Graphics.
+My goal is to better understand the strengths and limitations of the tiled GPU architecture, under the lens of stereoscopic volume rendering.
+In order to achieve this I intend to do empirical testing via the use of performance profilers and multiple tests, on the Meta Quest 2 platform, powered by Qualcomm Adreno Graphics.

 Qualcomm is one of the biggest players in the mobile GPU hardware space, supplying them for one of the most widespread devices nowadays, the Meta Quest 2 VR headset from Meta.
 However, its ecosystem is very closed, and very little documentation is available to the public.